 A better credit score could get you a better mortgage interest rate, which has the potential to save you thousands in interest payments over the life of your loan.
 You may need to do a credit clean-up.
 To learn how to check your credit score and maintain/improve your score, be sure to read this article.

 A mortgage calculator can give you a basic idea of how a home’s sales price will translate into a monthly payment.
 Plus, it may give you an idea of what other expenses could affect the size of your monthly payment, such as property tax rate and size of your down payment.
 Learn more here: Making the Most of a Mortgage Calculator.

 Though estimating with a mortgage calculator can be helpful, it doesn’t compare with the accuracy of getting prequalified with a mortgage company.
-Fortunately, this process can also start from the comfort of your own home!
-We recommend getting in contact with our affiliate, HomeAmerican Mortgage Corporation, by filling out this quick questionnaire.
+Fortunately, this process can also begin from the comfort of your own home!
+We recommend creating an account with our affiliate, HomeAmerican Mortgage Corporation, to get started.